 Want to get away?

-Shave a few degrees off your summer temperatures and enjoy the forest and the fresh air in Cercedilla.
+You can shave a few degrees off your Madrid summer temperatures and enjoy the forest and the fresh air.
 If you’re looking for a place to escape from the hustle and heat of Madrid this summer, look no further than the town of Cercedilla.

 While still within the Community of Madrid, this town of some 7,000 inhabitants might as well be in another world.
 From the north side of town, at almost 1,200 meters above sea level, the pines slope up towards Siete Picos, before making a gradual descent down to the high plain of Castilla y León on the other side.